 The risks associated with stenting include:

-- allergic reactions to medications or dyes used in the procedure
+- an allergic reaction to medications or dyes used in the procedure

-- breathing problems from anesthesia or if a stent is used in the bronchi
+- breathing problems due to anesthesia or using a stent in the bronchi

 - blood clots